mate-n/tpms/infrastructure/demo/bookworm/Tpms-Demo-Manual.md

     cd realms/tpms-frontend-demo/bookworm

+If you want to see, whether the demo is running or not, run:

+    /bin/bash show-status-of-tpms-demo.sh

+You see a table where you can see the status of "nest-app" and "vue-app".
+If both of them have the status "online", it means that the demo is running.
+If both of them have the status "stopped", it means that the demo is not running.

-Then, if you want to start the demo, run the following command:
+If you want to start the demo, run the following command:

         /bin/bash start-tpms-demo.sh